jsonmaur/namor.js/readme.md

 ### .isValid (name:String, options:Object)

 Checks whether a name is a valid for use as a subdomain.
-Can also check the name against a [blacklist](data/blacklist.txt) if specified.
+Can also check the name against a [reserved word list](data/reserved.txt) to prevent malicious subdomains.

 - **name** - The name to check.

   > Type: `string`

 - **options**
-  - **blacklist** - Whether to check the name against the [blacklist](data/blacklist.txt), which is a predefined set of reserved subdomains as well as vulgar language.
+  - **reserved** - Whether to check the name against the [reserved word list](data/reserved.txt), which is a predefined set of subdomains that should remain private.

     > Type: `boolean`
     > Default: false